Can one person really change the world?

 Refugee Coffee Co.*

-My friend Ashley and her team at LNL had a heck of a year trying to help us all process grief in the midst of 2020.
+A while back, my friend Ashley and her team at had a heck of a year trying to help us all process grief in the midst of 2020.
 But they showed up in the ways that only they could, and loved on their community at a safe distance.
-Their report is a terrific example of what happens when you don’t make your goal.
+Due to the name change, their 2020 report is no longer online, but it was a terrific example of what happens when you don’t make your goal.
 They were honest, upfront, and showed their donors and supporters their vision for 2021 with gusto!
 I know anyone who received this wasn’t disappointed—only proud to be a part of their community.

 Goshen Homes